-Approved providers that already operate a service from a venue have until 1 April 2018 to submit a complete application to the regulatory authority for approval of the existing venue.
+Approved providers in Western Australia that already operate a service from a venue have until 1 April 2019 to submit a complete application to the regulatory authority for approval of the existing venue.
 This can be done as an application for an amendment of the service approval.
 The regulatory authority will make a decision on the application within six months of receiving the application (section 326).

-An existing venue (that was approved by a provider before 1 October 2017) will cease to be approved if it is not approved by the regulatory authority, or the approved provider does not apply for venue approval by 1 April 2018.
+An existing venue (that was approved by a provider before 1 October 2018) will cease to be approved if it is not approved by the regulatory authority, or the approved provider does not apply for venue approval by 1 April 2019.

-A declared approved family day care venue continues to be an approved venue after 1 October 2017 (section 327).
+A declared approved family day care venue continues to be an approved venue after 1 October 2018 (section 327).